Fun, competitive, and friendly virtual coding tournaments for new and experienced coders from 3rd to 9th grade.

 Ready to join the fun?
-Register for the Fall Tournament Series.
+Register for the Spring Tournament Series.

 Learning follows excitement.
 So the real question we should be asking is, "How do we excite the next generation about code?"
 And that’s where the idea for Code Championship comes from.

 Who We Are

 We are a group of highly energetic teachers and software developers who believe that all students should learn a little bit about code.
 Even if they're not professional software developers, - and we don't believe everyone has to be - code is going to be such an important part of their lives, that they should know at least a little bit about it.